 Software developers are fast turning from desktop applications to mobile apps.
 A survey conducted by Appcelerator indicates that smaller companies find investing in mobile app development to be financially more feasible than investing in developing desktop apps.
+Furthermore, investing in stock market is also recommended for the growth of your money.
+Visit Share Prices Australia now to have an investment.
 Out of all the software enterprise leaders who took part in the survey, 87% opined that software development priorities are shifting over to the mobile sector.

 In 2013, businesses will focus on churning out more mobile apps.
 With mobile apps rapidly taking over the majority of IT needs, it is only natural that software development requirements shift.
 Today, more users are relying on mobile apps due to their 24/7 availability and the close proximity of their mobile devices.
 Our future personal assistants are already digitally present on our mobile devices in the form of Siri, Evi, Vlingo, or Iris.
 It is only with time that mobile apps will succeed in controlling and complementing more and more of our personal lives.